Mortal Kombat (1992 video game): Development

+In late 1991, former Midway art director Greg Freres invited Paul Niemeyer to create the cabinet art for an upcoming fighting game codenamed Dragon Attack.
+The project was officially titled Mortal Kombat during Niemeyer's initial design meeting.
+Working from pencil sketches and marker comps by series co-creator John Tobias, Niemeyer produced the finalized line art and color film separations for the arcade marquee, control panel, side cabinet art, and dragon logo.
+Niemeyer noted that his original illustration of the dragon emblem faced left, whereas starting with Mortal Kombat II, the emblem was flipped to face right.

 Mortal Kombat was reportedly developed in 10 months from 1991 to 1992, with a test version seeing limited release halfway through the development cycle.
 As a demo version of the game, which featured only six characters (all male), became internally popular within Midway offices, the team was given more time to work on it, resulting in the addition of Sonya to the roster.
 Footage for the game's digitized characters was filmed with Tobias' personal Hi-8 camcorder.
 The final arcade game used eight megabytes of graphics data, with each character having 64 colors and around 300 frames of animation.

 The team had difficulty settling on a name for the game.
 Ed Boon has stated that for six months during development "nobody could come up with a name nobody didn't hate."
 Some of the names suggested were Kumite, Dragon Attack, Death Blow, and Fatality.
 One day, someone had written down "combat" on the drawing board for the names in Boon's office and someone wrote a K over the C, according to Boon, "just to be kind of weird."
 Pinball designer Steve Ritchie was sitting in Boon's office, saw the word "Kombat" and said to him, "Why don't you name it Mortal Kombat?", a name that Boon stated "just stuck."
 John Tobias recalled this a bit differently, saying it "came about during the trademark process in naming the game.
 We really liked Mortal Combat as a name, but it couldn't get past legal."
 Since then, the series has begun frequently using the letter K in place of the letter C when it has the hard C sound.